Biochemistry

 James A. Peliska, PhD

-Administrative Chair of Math and Sciences, Professor of Biochemistry and Chemistry, Fellow in Catholic Studies
+Dean of the School of Arts and Sciences, Professor of Biochemistry and Chemistry, Fellow in Catholic Studies

 I started my academic career as a professor at the University of Michigan School of Medicine.
 At Michigan, I developed my ongoing research program in HIV-1 replication, and I was involved in the initiation of their undergraduate Biochemistry program.
-For the last 20 years, I have been a leader in Catholic higher education as a professor, as a department chair and in my current role as Administrative Chair of Mathematics and Sciences, overseeing these programs at the University of Mary.
-I maintain an active student-engaged research program in HIV-1 drug discovery, and work with colleagues in the development of modern and relevant courses in the sciences.
+For the last 20 years, I have been a leader in Catholic higher education as a professor, as a department chair, and in my current role as Dean of the School of Arts and Sciences, overseeing these programs at the University of Mary.
+I maintain an active student-engaged research program in HIV-1 drug discovery and work with colleagues in the development of modern and relevant courses in the sciences.